 Koehler Fitzgerald's multilingual out-of-network defense services are supported by a proprietary and customized database which is used to track and support group calendaring, task management, contact management, conflicts checking, integrated document assembly and customizable reports showing the up-to-date status of claim or litigation activity.

 Through the use of its database, Koehler Fitzgerald is able to offer customizable weekly, monthly and annual reports to its partners.
 Examples of the type of data that can be included are claim status, disputed amount, original billed amount, settlement amounts, claims by provider, claims by plan, and percentage of savings.
 Because the database is fully relational, any category of information may be tracked and reported.
 The reports can be specific to one plan, multiple plans or provide a general overview.

 The engagements are led by three partners, James Koehler, Timothy Fitzgerald and Christine Cooper.
-Associates Mallory Rohr and Alexandra Nienaber complete the team of lawyers.
+Associate Alexandra Nienaber completes the team of lawyers.
 Jennifer Mussig, a paralegal, oversees the database and Jasmine May, VP of Administration, supports the defense process.
 Call center staff members are tasked with handling daily calls and speaking with each patient at least monthly.
 Bankruptcy lawyer, Robert Barr, supports as needed.
 The firm also employs a full-time data entry staff.

 A principal focus of the firm, the lawyers in this practice group have a record of savings of up to 70% of billed charges for more than 115 health plans nationwide.
 The firm offers alternative fee arrangements which permit plans to forecast expenses with certainty.